 Awards Eligibility Requirements

-What terms are the courses I need offered in?
+When are the courses I need/want offered?

 Now that you know the courses that you need to take, your next step is to determine when each of the courses are offered.
 Some courses are only offered in the Fall Term, some only in the Winter Term, and others are offered in both terms.
 The easiest way to find when a class is offered is to use the Augustana Course List Tool.
 The tool can also be used to help you determine which courses fit in which categories of the Augustana Core.

 How to use the Augustana Course List Tool: